top of page

 Memorials can be held anywhere, meaning that you can choose a venue that truly reflects your loved one.

-funeral services & celebrant canberra
+funeral services canberra celebrant

-Firstly, I’ll meet with you, all the people are involved in planning the ceremony.
-We’ll spend time chatting about your loved one, I can only help plan an authentic ceremony if I have a good sense of who they were.
+Firstly, I’ll meet with all the people are involved in planning the ceremony.
+We’ll spend time chatting about your loved one because I can only help plan an authentic ceremony if I have a good sense of who they were.
 We’ll chat about what the person wanted as well as what you the family want (and don’t want – that’s so important!)
 Finally, we will start planning and designing the ceremony.

 On the day, I brief those involved in the ceremony.
 I make sure that everything is ready and working, and everyone knows what they need to do and, importantly, when.